sachinsu/sachinsu.github.io/content/posts/temporalworkflow.md

 * performs Event processing
 * involves infrastructure automation

-This is interesting perspective that accomodates various use cases irrespective of architecture style (i.e. Monolith, Microservices) in use.
+This is interesting perspective that accommodates various use cases irrespective of architecture style (i.e. Monolith, Microservices) in use.
 In Temporal, one has to create workflow which in turn consists of one or more activities.
 Activities are functions containing actions to be taken on each step of the workflow.
 Temporal transparently preserves all the state associated with workflow and its activities.

 Below is System architecture of Temporal, more details [here](https://docs.temporal.io/docs/system-architecture/),